Noureldien334/Arabic-NLP/README.md

 Second, We cleaned the data from English words, numbers, and tags

-Third, We implemented an autocorrect application to correct scrapped words
+Third, We used an autocorrect Library "Hunspell-ar" to correct mismatcched words

 Fourth, we stemmed and lemmatized the data using Faras, We tokenized, removed  the stop words, lemmatized and stemmed our data